-Aged Care Services Provides facilities and services for and to the aged.
-Commercial Activities Competes commercially or provides services to other Shires or agencies on a fee-for-service basis.
+Provides facilities and services for and to the aged.
+Competes commercially or provides services to other Shires or agencies on a fee-for-service basis.
 Includes undertaking activities on a consultancy or contract basis.
-Community Engagement Establishes rapport with the community and advances the Shire's public image and relations with outside bodies, including the media and the public.
-Community Services Provides, operates, manages and/or contracts services to assist residents and the community, including public access library facilities and youth programs.
-Corporate Management Applies broad systematic planning to define the corporate mission, and determine methods, of Shire operations.
-Council Property Management Acquires, constructs, designs, develops, disposes of, and maintains facilities and/or premises owned, leased, or managed by the Shire.
-Customer Service Plans, delivers, monitors, and evaluates services provided to customers by the Shire.
-Development Services Regulates and approves building, planning and development applications for specific properties, buildings, fences, signs, etc. as required by relevant legislation.
-Economic Development Improves the local economy through encouragement of industry, employment, tourism, regional development, and trade.
-Emergency Services Prevents loss and minimises threats to life, property, and the natural environment from fire and other emergency situations.
-Environmental Management Manages, conserves and plans air, soil, and water quality in environmentally sensitive areas, such as remnant bushlands and threatened species.
-Financial Management Manages the Shire's financial resources in accordance with applicable legislation, policy and guidelines.
-Governance Manages the election of Council Members, compliance, document control, policy and procedures, insurance, leases, licences & agreements, delegations, land administration, Freedom of Information.
-Government Relations Manages the relationships between the Shire and other government agencies, including at local, State and Federal levels.
-Grants and Subsidies Manages financial payments to the Shire from the State and Federal Governments and other agencies.
+Establishes rapport with the community and advances the Shire's public image and relations with outside bodies, including the media and the public.
+Provides, operates, manages and/or contracts services to assist residents and the community, including public access library facilities and youth programs.
+Applies broad systematic planning to define the corporate mission, and determine methods, of Shire operations.
+Acquires, constructs, designs, develops, disposes of, and maintains facilities and/or premises owned, leased, or managed by the Shire.
+Plans, delivers, monitors, and evaluates services provided to customers by the Shire.
+Regulates and approves building, planning and development applications for specific properties, buildings, fences, signs, etc. as required by relevant legislation.
+Improves the local economy through encouragement of industry, employment, tourism, regional development, and trade.
+Prevents loss and minimises threats to life, property, and the natural environment from fire and other emergency situations.
+Manages, conserves and plans air, soil, and water quality in environmentally sensitive areas, such as remnant bushlands and threatened species.
+Manages the Shire's financial resources in accordance with applicable legislation, policy and guidelines.
+Manages the election of Council Members, compliance, document control, policy and procedures, insurance, leases, licences & agreements, delegations, land administration, Freedom of Information.
+Manages the relationships between the Shire and other government agencies, including at local, State and Federal levels.
+Manages financial payments to the Shire from the State and Federal Governments and other agencies.
+Manages staff recruitment and employment conditions at the Shire, including volunteers.

-Manages staff recruitment and employment conditions at the Chira Human Resources Manages staff recruitment and employment conditions at the Shire, including volunteers.
 Records Management Manages the Shire's records, including the storage, retrieval, archival and processing of all records in any format.
 Media & Communication Manages the Shire's communications efforts, inclusive of marketing and public relations.
 Information Technology Acquires and manages communications and information technology and databases to support the operations of the Shire.
 Land Use and Planning Establishes a medium to long term policy framework for the management of the natural and built environments.
 Laws and Enforcement Regulates, notifies, prosecutes and applies penalties in accordance with legislation.
-Parks and Reserves Manages, designs, and constructs parks and reserves, either owned controlled and managed by the Shire.
+Parks and Reserves Manages, designs, and constructs parks and reserves, either owned or controlled and managed by the Shire.
 Plant & Equipment Manages the purchasing, hiring or leasing of all plant and vehicles and other equipment.
 Public Health Manages, monitors and regulates activities in accordance with legislation to protect and improve public health under the terms of the Public Health Act, health codes, standards, and regulations.
 Property Rates Manages the property rates process in accordance with the valuation of rateable land in the Shire district, along with applicable levies and service charges.
 Sporting & Recreation Facilities Provision and maintenance of community sporting and recreation facilities.
 Arranging, promoting and encouraging programs and events in visual arts, crafts, music, performing arts, sports and recreation, cultural activities and services.
 Risk Management Manages organisational risk at a strategic, operational and project context level.
 Includes the application of established risk management methodology to identify, analyse, evaluate, treat, monitor and review risks.
 Works & Services Constructs, maintains and manages local infrastructure including roads, parking bays, footpaths, verges, bridges, drainage, kerbing and culverts.
 Waste Management Provides services to ratepayers, residents and local businesses for the removal and disposal of waste, including various recycling initiatives and education.